singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 19  }
 ```

-This approach takes O(n  +  m) time and O(n  +  m) space, where n and mare the number of nodes in T1 and T2, respectively.
+This approach takes O(n  +  m) time and O(n  +  m) space, where n and m are the number of nodes in T1 and T2, respectively.
 Given millions of nodes, we might want to reduce the space complexity.

 **The Alternative Approach**

 An alternative approach is to search through the larger tree, T1.
-Each time a node in T1 matches the root of T2, call matchTree.The matchTree method will compare the two subtrees to see if they are identical.
+Each time a node in T1 matches the root of T2, call matchTree.
+The matchTree method will compare the two subtrees to see if they are identical.

 Analyzing the runtime is somewhat complex.
-A naive answer would be to say that it is O(nm) time, where n is the number of nodes in T1 and mis the number of nodes in T2.
+A naive answer would be to say that it is O(nm) time, where n is the number of nodes in T1 and m is the number of nodes in T2.
 While this is technically correct, a little more thought can produce a tighter bound.

 We do not actually call matchTree on every node in T1.
 Rather, we call it k times, where k is the number of occurrences of T2's root in T1.
 The runtime is closer to O(n + km).

 In fact, even that overstates the runtime.
-Even if the root were identical, we exit matchTree when we find a difference between T1 andT2.
+Even if the root were identical, we exit matchTree when we find a difference between T1 and T2.
 We therefore probably do not actually look at m nodes  on each call of matchTree.

 The code below implements this algorithm.